Troubleshooting Boat Gauges, Instruments And Meters

 The capacitive sensor operates on the principle that the value of a capacitor is dependent on a dielectric between plates.
 The sender unit measures the capacitance difference between air and the liquid.
 The sensing circuit outputs a voltage proportional to the level in the typical range of 0 to 5 volts.

-Within an electric-gauge system, a voltmeter or ohmmeter is scaled, or graduated, to display the voltage or resistance output from a transducer or sender unit.
+Within an electric-gauge system, it is scaled, or graduated, to display the voltage or resistance output from a transducer or sender unit.
 The VDO range characterizes this type of meter.
 In a diaphragm-based mechanical system, the meter connects to capillary tubing and operates using vapor pressure to mechanically change the meter via the diaphragm.
 These types may also incorporate electrical alarm contacts within the meter, and are characterized by the Murphy Swichgage range (www.fwmurphy.com).

 Many instrument panels incorporate a voltmeter to show the level of the charging voltage.
 Charging voltmeters have a colored meter scale to allow a quick view of conditions, a red zone for under- or overcharge, and green zone for proper charging range.